 - Configure the Linux VDA policy to enable redirection. - Check whether any additional policy restrictions are configured in the registry of Citrix Workspace app.
-Check DeviceRules in the registry path to ensure that the device is not denied access by this setting:
+Check DeviceRules in the registry path to make sure that the device isn't denied access by this setting:

-HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Citrix\ICA Client\GenericUSB
+'HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Citrix\ICA Client\GenericUSB'